Explicit reciprocity laws for higher local fields: Generalized Artin-Hasse and Iwasawa formulas

 \subsection{Generalized Artin-Hasse formulas}

-In this section we will prove a couple of results that can be regarded as a generalization of Artin-Hasse formula for the Kummer pairing associated to a higher local field.
-In particular, we will deduce the formulae of Zinoviev \cite{Zinoviev} Corollary 2.1.
+In this section we will prove a couple of results that can be regarded as a generalization of the Artin-Hasse formula (cf. Equation \eqref{Hasselin}) for the Kummer pairing associated to a higher local field.
+In particular, we will deduce the formulas of Zinoviev \cite{Zinoviev} Corollary 2.1.

 Denote by $\Pi\Lambda_{\xi}$ the subset of $\Lambda_{\xi}$ consisting of polynomials of degree $q$ having leading coefficient 1.
-The Lubing-Tate formal group associated to a $g\in \Pi\Lambda_{\xi}$ have further interesting properties as can be stated in the following result of Kolyvagin ( cf. Proposition 7.22 and Equation TR1: 7.4).
+The Lubing-Tate formal group associated to a $g\in \Pi\Lambda_{\xi}$ have further interesting properties as can be stated in the following result of Kolyvagin.